What is in this guide?

 In the sciences, primary sources are original materials that have not been filtered through interpretation or evaluation by a second party.
 Examples include conference papers, dissertations, interviews, laboratory notebooks, patents, a study reported in a journal article, a survey reported in a journal article, and technical reports.

 A secondary source is a work that interprets or analyzes an historical event or phenomenon.
 It is generally at least one step removed from the event and is often based on primary sources.
-Examples include scholarly or popular books and articles, reference books and textbooks.

 In the sciences, a secondary source would be a book or an article that analyzes or comments on the results of original research.